Thank you for considering becoming a registered Pet Partners® Therapy Animal Team!

 • Animals other than birds must have lived in the owner's home for at least 6 months.

 • Handlers who wish to register with animals they do not own must have had a relationship with the animal for at least 6 months at the time of the team evaluation.
-This includes training or preparing with the animal.
+This time often includes training or preparing with the animal.
+Why six months?
+Pet Partners relies on handlers to have a strong relationship with their animal so they can read body language and signals that their animal may be tired, stressed, anxious or fearful and then support them accordingly.

 Prerequisites for the Human Partner